Brothers who immigrated to Waukegan from Mexico go from ESL classes to the Ivy League

 The brothers doubled down and their grades went up.
 They went up so high they caught the attention of a special scholars program.

-“We wouldn’t be where we are today if it weren’t for the Schuler Scholar Program,” Toplitzin Gomez said.
+“We wouldn’t be where we are today if it weren’t for the Schuler Scholar Program,” Topiltzin Gomez said.
 “They taught us we can be leaders — that we have something to contribute and strive to do our best.”

-Through the guidance of Schuler, both Irvin and Toplitzin graduated from Waukegan High School at the top of their class — their names forever etched in the trophy case out front.
+Through the guidance of Schuler, both Irvin and Topiltzin graduated from Waukegan High School at the top of their class — their names forever etched in the trophy case out front.

 But their biggest validation came in an envelope.